 You must keep a record (required anyway for all away-from-home business travel) of the time, place, and business purpose of the trips.
 As long as you have this proof, [flashing lights] you may claim the allowance even if your actual costs are less than the allowance!
 EXAMPLE: Suppose you were in Dallas on business for five full business days (excluding the arrival and departure days, discussed below) and you averaged spending only $35 per day for food, beverages and tips (totaling $175).
 Your allowed deduction for those five full business days in Dallas would be $355 (5 X $71)!
 In this example, you double your tax deduction by simply doing your meal allowance research and documenting the amounts in your travel journal.
 If you frequently travel overnight on business, this approach, consistently applied throughout the year, will lower your tax due or increase your refund.

 One quick note: the meal allowance is prorated for the first and last day of a trip.
 You may claim only 75% of the allowance for the days you depart and return.

 Researching your Destination Meal Allowance

 To get the allowable meal allowance for your business destination, you will use the General Services Administration (GSA) website and click on “per diem” rates on the home page.
+[See below for Apple iPhone app.]
 You can search your destination meal allowance by using the name of the city and state or inserting its zip code.
-You can also click on a particular state, using the map, and get a list of cities to select within that state.
+You can also click on a particular state, using the map, and get a list of cities within that state.
 You will be using this resource to see if your destination location has a higher meal allowance than the standard amount of $46 per day.
 The M&IE amount is shown in the last column of the GSA chart.

 Claiming the Deduction

 DON’T FORGET TO SIGN UP FOR AUTOMATIC EMAIL ALERTS!
-(See the very bottom right-hand side on the home page).
+(See the very bottom right-hand side on my home page).